 Shanghai Chemical Industry Park

-The Singapore Research Centre is the result of an agreement signed in June 2015 between the Singapore National Water Agency, the Public Authority Board (PUB) and SUEZ.
+The Singapore Research Centre is the result of an agreement signed in June 2015 between the Singapore National Water Agency, the Public Utilities Board (PUB) and SUEZ.
 It was created to share know-how and jointly develop technologies to protect water resources, and to raise the awareness of inhabitants and industry.
 SUEZ chose Singapore as the location for its innovation center and regional development hub, because it is one of the largest economic and business centers in South-East Asia, and it is renowned for its expertise in and strong commitment to the sustainable management of its limited resources.

 Singapore Research Centre